 Online File Storage at UVa

-- After migration, and because of better security, users will be required to use VPN (Virtual Private Network) for off-Grounds access to Home Directory accounts.
+After Nov.
+25, 2014, you are required to use VPN (Virtual Private Network) for off-Grounds access to Home Directory accounts.

 The Home Directory Service is a centralized file repository for all UVa faculty, staff, and students.
 You can use Home Directory to:

 - Back up your important documents on the UVa network ( time limitations apply);